 If mid-century modern is used exclusively in a home that’s not from the 50’s or 60’s, mid-century modern may seem a bit dated in the space.
 This is an excellent style to mix and match with modern or vintage (or both!) pieces.

-The console above is an adorable hybrid between a classic mid-century body with a shabby chic finish.
+The TV bench above is an adorable hybrid between a classic mid-century body with a shabby chic finish.

 The classic farmhouse style is characterized by light linen beiges and whites and distressed woods.
 If you imagine a rustic cabin style home with a modern approach, you’ve found farmhouse style.